4-H Poster Contests

 5. Canva

-6. Digital posters should be in the landscape (or horizontal) format.
+6. Digital posters can be either landscape (or horizontal) or portrait (vertical) format.

 7. Digital posters are not photographs of a regular poster but rather computer graphics / design created on the computer.